EoghanONeill/ObliqueBART/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ObliqueBART is to provide an implementation of Bayesian Additrive Regression Trees with Oblique splits (i.e. hyperplane splits defined by linear combinations of voariates)
+The goal of ObliqueBART is to provide an implementation of Bayesian Additive Regression Trees with Oblique splits (i.e. hyperplane splits defined by linear combinations of covariates)

 ## Installation

-You can install the development version of ObliqueBART like so:

 ``` r
 library(devtools)